Fall Out (The Prisoner): Plot summary

 After besting Number Two at a battle of wills in "Once Upon a Time" at the apparent cost of Number Two's life, Number Six requests he be taken to see Number One.
 He is taken by The Supervisor to a large cavernous chamber that includes a British assembly hall with a number of masked delegates, whom the Supervisor joins, and a large metallic cylinder with a mechanical eye, labelled "1".
 Number Six is shown to his seat, a large ornate throne, to watch the proceedings.

 A master of ceremonies ("the President") announces Number Six has passed the "ultimate test" and won the "right to be individual", but there are matters of ceremony involved in the "transfer of ultimate power".
 The caged room where Number Two died is brought to the chamber with his body still in it; medical personnel recover the body, resuscitate him, and give Two a make-over.
-Number Two, along with Number Forty-eight—a young modishly-dressed man—are presented as two different examples of "revolt" to the assembly.
+Number Two, along with Number Forty-eight—a young modishly-dressed man seen previous in the episode Living in Harmony—are presented as two different examples of "revolt" to the assembly.
 Number Forty-eight refuses to cooperate and drives the assembly to sing a rendition of "Dem Bones" before he is restrained.
 Number Two reveals he too was abducted to the Village and spits at the mechanical eye in defiance.
 Both men are taken away.

 The President then presents Number Six as a third form of revolt, but as "a revolutionary of a different calibre" to be treated with respect.
 Number Six is shown his home in London is being prepared for his return, and he is presented with a million pounds in traveller's cheques, petty cash, a passport, and the keys to his home and car.
 The President says Number Six is free to go home or go wherever he wants, but requests that Number Six stay and lead them as his behaviour has been so exemplary.
 The President then asks Number Six to address the assembly, but as he begins each sentence with "I" the assembly drowns him out with shouts of "Aye!
 Aye!
 Aye!..."